Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Photo by Dougtone on Foter.com / CC BY-SA

-Travel Along the Mesmerizing Wetherill Mesa Road
+Travel along the mesmerizing Wetherill Mesa Road

 The Wetherill Mesa Road is a scenic 12-mile paved road that took us through picturesque landscapes, including forests, meadows, and canyons.
 It is open only during the summer months.
 The road leads to Step House and Long House.
-At the end is the paved long house trail where you can bicycle the road to the scenic overlooks of the mesa tops.
+At the end is the paved Long House trail where you can bicycle the road to the scenic overlooks of the mesa tops.
 We found our binoculars came in handy as some sites are at a distance.
-We spent most of our day on the Wetherill Mesa between the Long House, the Badger House Trail, Nordenskiöld Site 16 and the Step house.
+We spent most of our day on the Wetherill Mesa between the Long House, the Badger House Trail, Nordenskiöld Site 16 and the Step House.
 The loop is well-paved for strollers & bicycles, along with being wheelchair accessible.

 Wetherill Mesa Map Credit NPS